Wisden Leading Cricketer in the World: Multiple winners

 Unlike Wisden's Cricketers of the Year, players can be recognised more than once as the Leading Cricketer in the World, and eighteen players have been selected for multiple years.
-The majority of these have won the award twice, but six players have been recognised for three or more years: Don Bradman, Garfield Sobers, Jack Hobbs, Viv Richards, Shane Warne and Virat Kohli.
+The majority of these have won the award twice, but seven players have been recognised for three or more years: Don Bradman, Garfield Sobers, Jack Hobbs, Viv Richards, Shane Warne, Virat Kohli and Ben Stokes.
 In the 2007 edition which published the notional historical winners, Engel noted with "surprise and pleasure" that the first five players were the same as had been selected as Wisden's five Cricketers of the Century.

 Sachin Tendulkar and Warne have both been selected as notional and actual winners, while Virender Sehwag was the first player to be recognised twice by Wisden as an actual winner since 2004.
 Kumar Sangakkara has since similarly been selected twice, and in 2012 he became the first player to be recognised twice in one edition of Wisden, as both Leading Cricketer in the World and a Cricketer of the Year.

 Winners by country

 Cricketers from eight of the twelve Test playing nations have been recognised for the award by Wisden, with Bangladesh, Zimbabwe, Ireland and Afghanistan not represented.
 Players from Australia and England dominate the list, having won more than half of the time, although this is disproportionately the case in the notional list.
 Prior to World War II, 34 of the 36 winners played for Australia or England.
-The "actual" award winners are more evenly distributed; Indian players have won six times, English players have won four times, Australian and Sri Lankan players have won three times, whilst players from South Africa have received the award twice since 2004.
+The "actual" award winners are more evenly distributed; Indian players have won seven times, English players five times and Australian players four times, whilst players from Sri Lanka have received the award on three occasions since 2004.